Schumer: Deal reached on major parts of $500B virus aid

 The emerging draft measure — originally designed by Republicans as a $250 billion stopgap to replenish the payroll subsidies for smaller businesses — has grown into the second largest of the four coronavirus response bills so far.
 Democratic demands have caused the measure to balloon, though they likely will be denied the money they want to help struggling state and local governments.

-The Senate met for a brief pro forma session Monday afternoon that could have provided a window to act on the upcoming measure under fast-track procedures requiring unanimous consent to advance legislation, but it wasn't ready in time.
+The Senate met for a brief pro forma session Monday that could have provided a window to act on the upcoming measure under fast-track procedures requiring unanimous consent to advance legislation, but it wasn't ready in time.

-Majority Leader Mitch McConnell, R-Ky., set up another Senate session for Tuesday in the hope that an agreement will be finished by then.
+McConnell, R-Ky., set up the Tuesday session in the hope that an agreement will be finished by then.
 McConnell warned, however, that he wouldn't know whether the Senate could pass it by voice vote until the measure is unveiled.

-"It's now been four days since the Paycheck Protection Program ran out of money.
-Republicans have been trying to secure more funding for this critical program for a week and a half now," McConnell said during Monday's brief session.
-"Our Democratic colleagues are still prolonging their discussions with the administration, so the Senate regretfully will not be able to pass more funding for Americans' paychecks today."

 The House has announced a vote on the pending package could come later in the week, possibly on Thursday, according to a schedule update from Majority Leader Steny Hoyer, D-Md.
 Hoyer also announced that the chamber will vote on a temporary rules change to permit limited proxy voting during the COVID-19 crisis.